 Pool Plaster VS Paint

 Concrete swimming pools are the Cadillac of the pool and spa industry and most concrete pool owners are very happy with their luxury pools...except when it comes time to refinish the interior surface of the pool.
-While a concrete pool may be more luxurious than a vinyl liner pool, vinyl pool owners are laughing when it comes time to coping and liner replacement.
+While a concrete pool may be more luxurious than a vinyl liner pool, vinyl pool owners are laughing when it comes time to do a coping and liner replacement.
+The actual costs of pool renovation services fluctuate wildly depending on your geographic location and the availability of skilled labor, and so it is important to understand that the numbers presented in this article are not to meant to represent your actual costs, but instead to allow for a ratio of cost-services to be established between the different options you have for your concrete pool.
+Using actual numbers will help to illustrate how different finishes cost compare over a long period of time.

-A coping a liner installation in an existing vinyl pool might cost in the range of $4000.
-If you have a concrete pool you will not likely be so lucky.
+Keeping this in mind about these particular numbers, a coping and liner installation in an existing vinyl pool might cost in the range of $4000 which would include a minimal coping, the liner as well as the installation of the liner.
+If you have a concrete pool you will not likely be so lucky if you are told you need new coping as this alone would probably cost more than the whole liner and coping job.
 First, a concrete pool has more components than a vinyl pool.
 A vinyl pool has an aluminum or PVC coping track that retains the liner bead along the top of the pool wall.
-A concrete pool coping is very different:
+A concrete pool coping is very different and this can be the source for a lot of pool owners who do not realize there is a difference from one pool to the next when it comes to the names of the parts:

 Perimeter Tile - Most concrete pools have a tile band at the top of the pool wall which helps to protect against staining at the waterline